ZiniaB/Captone-Airbnb-neighbourhood-recommender/README.md

-Capstone Project
+BrainStation Data Science Diploma - Capstone Project

-# <Project Title: Using Machine Learning to develop a recommendation system for London neighbourhoods>
+# <Project Title: Using Machine Learning to develop an airbnb recommender for London neighbourhoods>
 ## <Student Name: Zinia Bhattacharya>

 ==============================

 ## Project Description and Context

-Airbnb currently has a number of features to help personalize the property based on guest requirements e.g.<br>
+Airbnb currently has many existing features to help select properties according to a guest's specific requirements e.g.<br> Price range, Type of property, size of the property, amenities, host details etc.
-- Price range
-- Type of stay and property (Entire apartment/private room etc or House/Flat/Guest House etc)
-- Number of rooms & beds
-- Amenities
-- Host details

 For listings and experiences in the countryside, Airbnb also provides additional recommendations to personalize one's stay e.g. Vineyards, Farms, Countryside, Surfing, Lakes, Beaches, Designer homes, Tiny homes etc.
 **However, when it comes to city stays, currently consumers are shown all available properties on a map without any location recommendations or filters</mark>.** <br>